bilecky/bilecky/README.md

 ### Hi there 👋

-Hi there! 👋 I'm Paweł, a frontend developer with a background in software engineering, having recently completed my bachelor's degree.
-I have a passion for front-end development and love creating web applications using modern libraries, frameworks, and other technologies.

 - 🎓 Completed my studies in Information Technology, specializing in software engineering.
-- 💻 Proficient in HTML, CSS, SASS JavaScript, REACT and related front-end technologies.
+- 💻 Proficient in HTML, CSS, SASS JavaScript, REACT, NEXT, PHP, Wordpress and related front-end technologies.
 - 🌱 Continuously learning and exploring new tools and technologies such as Cloud Solutions, AI, TypeScript to enhance my skills.
 - ⚡️ Excited about building user-friendly and visually appealing web applications.
 - 🚀 Open to collaborating on interesting projects and expanding my knowledge in the field.